Emergent invariance and scaling properties in the collective return dynamics of a stock market: Supporting Information

-\section{Availability of materials and data}
+\subsection{Availability of materials and data}

 Raw S\&P 500 stock price data between 2004 and 2020 are available at the Wharton Research Data Services (WRDS) \url{https://wrds-www.wharton.upenn.edu/}.
 The repository currently supports over $75000$ active researchers over $500$ institutions.
-The code bundle is available on the Open Science Foundation at \url{https://osf.io/pfg4w/?view_only=5e8f254160ca4dd7b4703c03c311b6c0}.
+The code bundle is available at \url{https://github.com/pholur/stock-market}.